- Category: About UDAF

 Commissioner LuAnn Adams

-LuAnn Adams was appointed commissioner of the Utah Department of Agriculture and Food in 2014.
-Credited with excellent organizational and collaborative skills, Adams is considered resourceful, conservative, trustworthy and self-motivated as she maintains constructive rapport with regulators, stakeholders and the public with a ‘can-do’ attitude when pioneering innovative projects.
-She is passionate for preserving and protecting the healthy growth of agriculture, food safety and economic development of agri-businesses.
+LuAnn Adams was appointed commissioner of the Utah Department of Agriculture and Food (UDAF) in 2014.
+Recognized for her ability to organize and collaborate, she is resourceful, trustworthy, and self-motivated.
+She maintains a constructive rapport with regulators, stakeholders, and the public, and takes on a ‘can-do’ attitude when pioneering innovative projects.
+Overall, she is passionate for preserving and protecting the healthy growth of agriculture, food safety and economic development of agri-businesses.

 Adams was born in Pocatello, Idaho.
 Her family moved to Wells, Nevada where she fell in love with ranching and declared she wanted to spend her life living and working around livestock; and she did.
-Commissioner Adams and husband Bob and five children and 12 grandchildren continue to live in Box Elder County where the family operates a cattle ranch and dry farm.
+Commissioner Adams, her husband Bob, five children, and 14 grandchildren continue to live in Box Elder County where the family operates a cattle ranch and dry farm.

 The Deputy Commissioner is responsible for and coordinates all of the daily Department activities and works with each division on their program budgets and goals.
 The position coordinates the Utah Horse Racing Commission, and is the Treasurer for the Agriculture in the Classroom Program, promulgator of all Department Administrative Rules and collector of predator assessment head tax.
 The Deputy Commissioner serves on the Utah Dairy Commission and Utah Dairyman's Association as an ex-officio member.
 The Deputy Commissioner also oversees and coordinates the Department's SUCCESS Program that is an outcome-based measure of our performance.